newrelic/FY23SKO-OaC/Part_3-Deploying_New_Relic.md

 ## Spin up an EC2 instance

-1) Let's first create a file to put your configuration for the EC2 instance.
+1) Let's first create a file in the root directory (where `providers.tf` is located) to put your configuration for the EC2 instance.
 Terraform allows you to make as many files ending with `.tf` as you want, it will automatically pick them up when running `terraform apply` or `terraform plan`.
 This is a great way to structure your Terraform configuration.

 Use your favorite editor to create the following file `aws-ec2.tf`.